 What is network automation?

-Network automation is a methodology in which software automatically configures, provisions, manages and tests network devices.
-It is used by enterprises and service providers to improve efficiency, reduce human error and lower operating expense (Opex).
+Network automation is a process that uses intelligent software to automate the management, configuration, deployment, testing and operation of both physical and virtual devices.
+It is used by enterprises and service providers to improve efficiency, reduce human error and lower operating expenditure (Opex).

-Network automation tools support functions ranging from basic network mapping and device discovery to more complex workflows, like network configuration management and the provisioning of virtual network resources.
+Network automation tools support functions of modern IT infrastructure ranging from basic network mapping and device discovery to more complex workflows, such as network configuration management and the provisioning of virtual network resources.

 Network automation also plays a key role in software-defined networking (SDN), network virtualization and network orchestration, enabling automated provisioning of virtual network tenants and functions, such as virtual load balancing.